replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/04-installing-the-application/assignment.md

 ---

-Now that we have a release in the Replicated Platform, you can distribute it's Helm chart to your customers using entitlements that we manage for you.
+Now that we have a release in the Replicated Platform, you can distribute its Helm chart to your customers using entitlements we manage for you.
 In this step, we're going to install the Harbor Helm chart the same way a customer would install your application.